 Port of the SRT listener.
 The following query-string arguments are being used:

 Listener port(= same port as in the first part of the URL)

 2000000(= 2 seconds)

-passphraseargument can be copied from the Advanced panel in Clevercast
+passphraseargument can be set in the Advanced panel of your event

 Make sure to configure the other Video and Audio settings in OBS in accordance with our broadcasting guidelines.